-In their natural environment, plants serve as a rich source of nutrients and that is why they host a great numbers of non-pathogenic and pathogenic microorganisms, especially on their root system and shoots (leaves, reproductive structures, stem).
-In contrast to vertebrates, plants are sessile organisms lacking specialized immune cells nor adaptive immune system against continuous attack of a vast array of pathogenic microorganisms such as fungi, oomycetes, viruses, bacteria or nematodes (Jones and Dangl, 2006).
-To deal with this challenge, plants are protected by mechanical barriers as a waxy cuticle or protective periderm and they have evolved a multi-layered immune system, in which each cell has the potentially capacity to trigger immune response against pathogen infection.
-This process called innate immunity is fundamental for survival, and it allows a plant to ward off pathogen both, in a rapid and localized manner, and remember previous infection (Reimer-Michalski and Conrath, 2016).
+In their natural environment, plants serve as a rich source of nutrients and that is why they host a great number of non-pathogenic and pathogenic microorganisms, especially on their root system and shoots (leaves, reproductive structures, stem).
+In contrast to vertebrates, plants are sessile organisms lacking neither specialized immune cells nor are adaptive immune system against continuous attack of a vast array of pathogenic microorganisms such as fungi, oomycetes, viruses, bacteria or nematodes (Jones and Dangl, 2006).
+To deal with this challenge, plants are protected by mechanical barriers such as a waxy cuticle or protective periderm and they have evolved a multilayered immune system, in which each cell has a potential capacity to trigger immune response against pathogen infection.
+This process called the innate immunity is fundamental for survival, and it allows a plant to ward off pathogen both, in a rapid and localized manner, and remember any previous infection (Reimer-Michalski and Conrath, 2016).

 Plant pathogens use diverse strategies to colonise their hosts.
-Pathogenic bacteria enter the plant through pores (stomata or hydathodes) or wounds and proliferate in intercellular space, nematodes and aphids directly insert a stylet into a plant cell and pathogenic fungi or oomycetes are able to invaginate haustoria into the host cell plasma membrane (Jones and Dangl, 2006).
-The one of the common feature of all these diverse pathogen classes is delivery of some type of effector molecules (virulence factors) into the host cell to enhance microbial fitness (Cui et al., 2015; Reimer-Michalski and Conrath, 2016).
+Pathogenic bacteria enter the plant through pores (stomata or hydathodes) or wounds and proliferate in the intercellular space; nematodes and aphids directly insert a stylet into a plant cell and pathogenic fungi or oomycetes are able to invaginate haustoria into the host cell plasma membrane (Jones and Dangl, 2006).
+One of the common features of all these diverse pathogen classes is the delivery of some type of effector molecules (virulence factors) into the host cell to enhance microbial fitness (Cui et al., 2015; Reimer-Michalski and Conrath, 2016).